Anshu Gupta: Cloth for Work

 Under Goonj's initiative 'Cloth for Work', village communities across India work on their issues and get urban material for their efforts.
 The focus is on dignity and how cloth can help defend that dignity.
 Cloth for Work and other Goonj initiatives have received various national and international recognition.
 Goonj helps victims during natural calamities such as floods and earthquakes.

 He is popularly known as the clothing man of India for his achievement bringing clothing into the map of development work.

-In "Cloth for Work", villagers dig wells, clean ponds, repair roads, and build schools using local resources.
-They are compensated with material resources including clothing, utensils, furniture, and grain.
-The initiative became referred to as 'Dignity for Work'.
+In "Cloth for Work", communities have built huge bamboo bridges, dug up wells, have done bunding of acres of land, developed small irrigation canals, have built drainage systems, built village schools and have taken up massive exercises of repairing roads, developing water harvesting systems to cleaning up water bodies.
+All these works are done but by making people understand their own community power and giving old usable old material as a reward.

+School to School

+Goonj's award-winning School to School initiative is addressing the educational needs of thousands of remote & resource starved village/ slum schools by channelizing under-utilised material of city's affluent schools not as a thing to distribute but as a tool to bring about comprehensive behaviour change in the recipients and the contributors.

 Not Just a Piece of Cloth

 Anshu initiated the "Not Just a Piece of Cloth" campaign after the 2004 tsunami.
-According to him, "we dealt with more than 100 tracks of post-disaster cloth wastage on the roads of Tamil Nadu.
+According to him, "we dealt with more than 100 trucks of post-disaster cloth wastage on the roads of Tamil Nadu.
 The unwearable cloth from this lot was turned into cloth menstrual pads ...".
+It is seen that in the absence of a clean piece of cloth, millions of women in villages and city slums use rags, sand, ash, etc. to deal with their menses.
+A humble piece, of cotton cloth can save a woman from a lot of indignity, embarrassment and infections.